Erisfiregamer1/crowdcards/README.md

 # CrowdCards

 A TCG by ErisWS.
-Still unfinished:tm:
+Still unfinished.
+We're working on making it cool ;)